80 Main Street,

 The Broadway Cinema opened in April 1935 and was built for the independent Prestwick Cinema Company Ltd. The exterior of the building had two wings, which rounded onto a central recessed section over the entrance.
 Seating in the auditorium was provided in stalls and circle.
 The proscenium was 34 feet wide.
 There was a cafe located over the entrance and a large car park at the rear.

 The Broadway Cinema went over to part-time bingo use in the early-1960’s and by 1966, films had ceased and it became a full time bingo club.
-After this closed by April 1983, the foyer and rear stalls area became an amusement arcade.
+At some point in the 1970’s it reverted back from bingo club to cinema use.
+This closed on 20th November 1976 with “One Flew Over the Cuckoo’s Nest”.
+By April 1983, the foyer and rear stalls area became an amusement arcade.
 The front stalls section was later converted into squash courts, with a false ceiling suspended.
 The former circle and cafe areas are now un-used.

 In 2003, the building was sold, with plans put forward to demolish the auditorium and build a hotel, retaining the facade and foyer areas as its entrance.
 By early-2008 this had not happened and the entire building remained unused.
 In early-2017 there were hopes that it could be developed as a community centre.